Hamlin Fistula Ethiopia

 Hamlin Fistula Ethiopia is a registered charitable organisation in Ethiopia dedicated to the treatment and prevention of childbirth injuries called obstetric fistulas.
 Drs Catherine and Reg Hamlin founded this organisation in 1974 after being confronted with the tragic situation of Ethiopian women suffering from obstetric fistulas.

 “These women have suffered more than any woman should be called upon to endure.
 To meet only one is to be profoundly moved and calls forth the utmost compassion that the human heart is capable of feeling.”

 - Addis Ababa Fistula Hospital- the worlds first fistula hospital,

-- five regional centres providing health care to rural women,
+- five regional hospitals providing health care to rural women,

 - Hamlin College of Midwives,

 - Desta Mender – a farm and training centre for long-term patients.

 Hamlin Fistula Ethiopia is a world-class centre of excellence for treating obstetric fistulas and training doctors to specialise in this surgery.
 Rehabilitation services such as physiotherapy, counselling and skills training are available to assist patients regain their self-esteem, find meaningful employment and reintegrate to village life.

 Hamlin Fistula Ethiopia is dedicated to the eradication of obstetric fistulas through its preventative strategy of providing trained midwives in the rural regions of the country.